PatrickRWright/R_package_validation/README.md

 ## Traceability Matrix

 A matrix representation of which user requirements are covered by which functional specifications and which tests.

-**This can probably be contructed from the data retrieved by `parse_issue_json_to_csv()`**
+The matrix is also built as an `*.md` file by `prepare_validation_documents()`.

 ## Risk assessment